Lissy93/dashy/docs/management.md

 ---
 ## Running Commands

-The project has a few commands that can be used for various tasks, you can find a list of these either in the [Developing Docs](/docs/developing.md#project-commands), or by looking at the [`package.json`](https://github.com/Lissy93/dashy/blob/master/package.json#L5).
-These can be used by running `yarn [command-name]`.

- If you're using Docker, then you'll need to execute them within the container.
+ If you're running an app in Docker, then commands will need to be passed to the container to be executed.
 This can be done by preceding each command with `docker exec -it [container-id]`, where container ID can be found by running `docker ps`.
 For example `docker exec -it 26c156c467b4 yarn build`.
 You can also enter the container, with `docker exec -it [container-id] /bin/ash`, and navigate around it with normal Linux commands.

+ Dashy has several commands that can be used for various tasks, you can find a list of these either in the [Developing Docs](/docs/developing.md#project-commands), or by looking at the [`package.json`](https://github.com/Lissy93/dashy/blob/master/package.json#L5).
+These can be used by running `yarn [command-name]`.

 **[⬆️ Back to Top](#management)**